Steve-xmh/TnTRFMod/README.md

 - Automatically download all songs when starting the game (and can automatically skip download if already have songs)
 - Allow to change texture filter of Onpu/Note to nearest neighbor.
 - Built-in REAL tool feature (force to reduce audio output buffer to reduce latency)
+- Reopen Steam invite friend overlay when in online room lobby.
 - Remove shadows of Onpu/Note to reduce motion blur effect. **(Unstable)**
+- ...And More(?)

 ---